-For me gingerbread is associated with St. Nicholas.
-My mother is from east of France, where St. Nicholas is largely celebrated.
-And so from December 6th we were having gingerbread, in all forms and shapes.
+For me, gingerbread is associated with St. Nicholas.
+My mother is from the east of France, where St. Nicholas is largely celebrated.
+And so from December 6th, we were having gingerbread in all forms and shapes.
 We had a lot of small individual bags with gingerbread cookies, and there was even a picture of St. Nicholas in each bag.
-When my parents came last year to spend the holidays with us, they brought me some of these gingerbread bags, the exact same as in my childhood.
+When my parents came last year to spend the holidays with us, they brought me some gingerbread bags, the same as in my childhood.
 I might as well tell you that they didn’t last long…

-I cook my own gingerbread every year, and I start as soon as the temperatures start to drop, why wait until Dec.
+I cook my gingerbread every year and start as soon as the temperatures drop; why wait until Dec.
 6th ?!
-Whether as a cookie (click here for the recipe) or in a cake I simply can’t resist.
-But I’ll have to admit that I have a little preference for gingerbread cake.
+As a cookie (click here for the recipe) or in a cake, I simply can’t resist.
+But I’ll admit that I have a little preference for gingerbread cake.

 About the gingerbread cake

-Easy and fast to prepare, rich in flavour and so tasty.
-The recipe requires no elaborate techniques and I’m willing to bet that you already have all the ingredients at home.
-So there’s really no reason not to make your own gingerbread.
+Easy and fast to prepare, rich in flavour, and so tasty.
+The recipe requires no elaborate techniques, and I’m willing to bet you already have all the ingredients at home.
+So there’s no reason not to make your gingerbread.

-1/ I like to use a mixture of all-purpose and whole wheat flours, but you could use all-purpose flour only.
+1/ I like to use a mixture of all-purpose and whole wheat flour, but you could use all-purpose flour only.

-2/ For sugar I prefer brown sugar, its taste is more pronounced but again it’s a matter of taste, you can replace it with granulated sugar.
+2/I prefer brown sugar; its taste is more pronounced, but again it’s a matter of taste; you can replace it with granulated sugar.

-3/ I use light honey but you could use one with a stronger taste if you prefer.
+3/ I use light honey, but you could use one with a stronger taste.

-4/ I add a little touch of jam because it’s makes the cake even more tasty, but it’s optional.
-If you choose to add it I recommend apricot jam, orange marmalade or chestnut cream.
+4/ I add a little touch of jam because it makes the cake even tastier, but it’s optional.
+If you choose to add it, I recommend apricot jam, orange marmalade or chestnut cream.

-Now that it’s ready, make yourself comfortable and enjoy your gingerbread with a nice cup of hot tea, and everything should be fine.
+Now that it’s ready make yourself comfortable and enjoy your gingerbread with a nice cup of hot tea; everything should be fine.

 - 300 g flour (half all purpose, half whole wheat for me)